 Similarly, there is a possibility that leg length inequality can occur following surgery.
 From that point of view, my practice is to template and plan surgery very carefully.
 Specific scaled x-rays are performed prior to the surgery.
-Computer-based planning is then performed to ensure the procedure is performed as carefully and as accurately as is possible.
+Computer-based planning is then carried out to ensure the procedure is performed as carefully and as accurately as is possible.
 It is important that the hip replacement is sound and secure with adequate soft tissue tension to reduce the chance of dislocation.
 This can sometimes leave the patient’s leg very slightly longer, although troublesome or clinically significant leg length inequality is uncommon and I would not expect this to be a concern.
-Many patients’ legs are slightly short prior to surgery as a consequence of the wear and often patients’ legs will feel very slightly tight or longer after the operation as a consequence of this.
+Many patients’ legs are slightly short prior to surgery as a consequence of the wear and often patients’ legs will feel very slightly tight or longer after the operation because of this.
 Any sensation of lengthening should settle over time and, as above, I would not expect patients to feel any significant difference in the legs following the procedure.

 Unfortunately, there are some particularly complicated conditions in which leg lengthening is more common.
 If there are complexities around the underlying diagnosis this will be discussed with the patient prior to the procedure.